wa7sa34cx/udp-server-cli/README.md

 ## Usage

-First of all, start server with command:
+First of all, start the server with the command:

 `cargo run`